 Apple Dave’s Orchards

-The vibe is festive and fun at Apple Dave’s, an Orange County spot which opens for apple picking this season on Labor Day weekend.
+The vibe is festive and fun at Apple Dave’s, an Orange County spot that opens for apple picking this season on September 2.
 Macintosh is up first, but to see when your favorite variety is ripe, click here.

 82 Four Corners Rd.